Chapter 14:

 Third Chances In the Bygone

-Audra and Zephyr had fallen into a comfortable silence as the pod truck rumbled along, and the rain had let up to where it was just barely drizzling now.
+Audra and Zephyr had fallen into a comfortable silence as the pod truck rumbled along.
+The rain had let up to where it was just barely drizzling now.
 The sky still remained dark and ominous though, casting the world outside in a gloomy pallor.

 Audra gazed out at the landscape.

-They were passing through a more developed area now and the buildings were no longer scattered and sparse.
-Instead, they were packed densely together, not quite as compact as a city would've been, but much more than wherever the heck Zephyr's place was.
+They were passing through a more developed area now, and the buildings were no longer sparse.
+They were packed densely together, not quite as compact as a city would've been, but much more than wherever the heck Zephyr's place was.

-She could see storefronts, apartments, and warehouses lining the streets.
+Storefronts, apartments, and warehouses lined the streets.
 There weren't too many people out at the moment, but it was easy to imagine that this place was bustling normally.

 Eventually, the truck pulled up to a neighborhood with houses that looked more like warehouses than actual homes.
 They were all squat, square, and unassuming.
 Some were painted in bright colors, others had rust stains running down their sides, and a few had been decorated with graffiti.

-Zephyr stopped the truck in front of one of them and powered it off.
+Zephyr stopped the truck in front of one and powered it off.

 "Here we are, Minerva's place.
 What do you think?"

-The home they were walking toward was painted a muted shade of yellow and had a few small windows dotting its walls.
+The home they were parked in from was painted a muted shade of yellow.
 The door was made of wood, but it looked sturdy enough, and there were a couple potted plants sitting on the doorstep.
 It wasn't anything too fancy or flashy, but it had a homey feel to it.

-Before she could ask him, he was already knocking on the door.
-It swung open almost immediately and a tall, imposing woman stepped out.
+Before she could ask him, he was already knocking.
+The entrance swung open almost immediately, and a tall, imposing woman stepped out.

 "!"
-Audra's eyes nearly popped out of her head at the sight.
-Holy crap, she was huge!
+Audra's eyes nearly popped out of her head.

 "Hello there… Zephyr."

-Zephyr gave a small wave with a smile.
+Zephyr replied with a small wave and smile.

 "Hey Min, how's it going?"

 "Oh, remember the squatter I told you about?"
-He nudged Audra forward gently, and she stumbled a bit.
-"Go on, introduce yourself.
-You can trust her."
+Zephyr nudged Audra forward gently, and she stumbled a bit.
+"Go on, introduce yourself."

 "H-hi.
 My name is Audra.
 It's um, a pleasure to meet you."